AmandaHJLIS/MarcViiew/README.md

 MarcViiew uses Wiiext terms to provide consistent genre and form classification within its MARC 21 records.
 Wiiext is intended to provide a structured vocabulary for video game cataloguing, with preferred terms and thesaurus relationships designed for use within MarcViiew.

+Wiiext is an unofficial extension/profile developed for use with MarcViiew.
+It is not an official Library of Congress extension, vocabulary, or standard, and is not endorsed or maintained by the Library of Congress.

 ## Game Metadata

 MarcViiew currently uses a locally stored database generated from GameTDB data.
 The database contains information for over 10,000 Wii game records and provides the metadata used by MarcViiew to identify and describe games.